 If you want a dog who...

-- Is unusual-looking: a little black spitz-like dog with a foxy face, thick coat, rounded rump, and docked tail
+- Is unusual-looking: a small black dog with a foxy face, thick coat, rounded rump, and docked tail

 - Is one of the most dynamic, intense, and curious of all breeds

 - Is quick-moving and agile and thrives on athletic activites and interactive games

 - Destructiveness when bored or left alone too much

 - Potential aggression toward other animals -- strong chasing instincts